-The Foundation's collections are made up of artifacts of historical significance, scientific specimens and art objects that are held for educational and curatorial purposes.
-Each of the items is cataloged, preserved, and cared for, and activities verifying their existence and assessing their condition are performed continuously.
-The majority of the collection is on a long term loan to California Department of Parks and Recreation, for display at The Whalers Cabin and The Whaling Station Museum buildings at Point Lobos State Natural Reserve.
+The Foundation's collections are made up of artifacts and documents of historical significance, scientific specimens and art objects that are held for educational and curatorial purposes.
+These items are cataloged, preserved, and cared for, and activities verifying their existence and assessing their condition are performed continuously.
+The majority of the collection is on a long-term loan to California Department of Parks and Recreation, for display at The Whalers Cabin and The Whaling Station Museum buildings at Point Lobos State Natural Reserve.
 The objects in the collection were acquired over several years and have an appraised value of \$142,905.
-No collection items were deaccessioned in 2015.
+No collection items were deaccessioned in 2017.